 The One-Way Ticket proposes to send one person on a voyage into deep space from where they will not return.
 The notion of not coming back opens up an exceptional scenario, so far unprecedented in the history of human space travel.

 The project focuses on the experience of a lone astronaut and responds to research into human factors particular to a one-way mission.
-Running parallel with this research was a production of props, contraptions and sets made to explore the scenario through film and present it as a cinematic spectacle.
+Running parallel with this research was a production of props, contraptions and sets made to explore the scenario through film.

 Selected stills from The One-Way Ticket | 10 mins 26 secs

 The project works are a short film, a space capsule installation and a map of the mission’s path.
 The film describes a series of episodes transmitted from aboard the traveling spacecraft.
 The map plots key milestones along the journey that reaches beyond Mars.
 Based along this path, the film episodes describe the experience of being in space and also some of the unique psychological phenomena that could occur on a one-way trip.

 The space capsule film set stands as an artefact of the filmmaking process.
 Constructed using low-end and found materials, it encapsulates the honesty of the project aesthetic: zero gravity, zero budget.

 The One-Way Ticket / Space Capsule: Interior detail / Photo: Colin Davidson

 The One-Way Ticket / Mission Trajectory Map: A2 Lithographic print, planet stickers